openfaas/openfaas-cloud/README.md

 * Service: of-builder

+A builder daemon which exposes the GRPC of-buildkit service via HTTP.

+* Service: of-buildkit

-A buildkit HTTP daemon which builds the image and pushes it to the internal registry.
+The buildkit GRPC daemon which builds the image and pushes it to the internal registry.
 The image is tagged with the SHA of the Git commit event.

 * Service: Docker open-source registry